What Politics Will Look Like in a Post-Virus World

 The virus is currently testing the resilience of the entire political and economic system worldwide.

-The systems that are the least resilient will fall, and these are the dictatorships.
+The systems that are the least resilient will fall.
+These are the dictatorships.

 While Iran could not deny for long the catastrophic effects of the virus, both Venezuela and North Korea have declared that their country was not infected, despite chances of the opposite.